-Scottish Premiership ins and outs so far - January 2018
+Scottish Premiership ins and outs - January 2018

 Ross County

-In: David Ngog, forward (Panionios); Inih Effiong, forward (Woking, undisclosed).
-Loan: Greg Tansey, midfielder (Aberdeen); Harry Souttar, defender (Stoke City).
+In: David Ngog, forward (Panionios); Liam Fontaine, defender, (Hibernian); Inih Effiong, forward (Woking, undisclosed).
+Loan: Greg Tansey, midfielder (Aberdeen); Harry Souttar, defender (Stoke City); Max Melbourne, defender (West Bromwich Albion); Mattias Kait, midfielder (Fulham).

-Out: None permanent.
+Out: Kenny van der Weg, defender.
 Loan: Thomas Mikkelsen, forward (Dundee United); Dylan Dykes, midfielder (Stranraer); Russell Dingwall, forward (Forfar Athletic); Ross MacIver, midfielder (Forfar Athletic).

 St Johnstone

 In: David McMillan, forward (Dundalk).
+Loan: George Williams, midfielder (Fulham); Matty Willock, midfielder (Manchester United).

-Out: Graham Cummins, forward (Cork City); Craig Thomson, midfielder (East Fife); Ally Gilchrist, defender.
+Out: Graham Cummins, forward (Cork City); Craig Thomson, midfielder (East Fife); Paul Paton, midfielder; Ally Gilchrist, defender.
 Loan ended: Michael O'Halloran, forward (Rangers).
-Loan: Ben MacKenzie, goalkeeper (East Fife).
+Loan: Ben MacKenzie, goalkeeper (East Fife); Greg Hurst, forward (Forfar Athletic); Danny Jardine, midfielder (Stirling Albion); Nathan Brown, defender (Spartans).

 Find all the latest football transfers on our dedicated page.